SBU-MoCA/Traffic-Sign-Dataset-YOLOv4-Tiny/README.md

 # Traffic-Sign-Dataset-YOLOv4-Tiny

+More detailed instructions at the original repository https://github.com/AlexeyAB/darknet and other intructions at https://github.com/AarohiSingla/YOLO-v4-Implementation-on-Custom-Dataset

 Clone the github repository: `git clone https://github.com/AlexeyAB/darknet` on Linux(terminal) or Windows(Powershell).

 Or download modified rpository will all of these changes. https://drive.google.com/file/d/1HQ89CTIVCvJXj3RPfFRQzSCmhO8-zAwU/view?usp=sharing